Skip to content

 Company History

 XAIGATE was founded in 2023 by a team that publicly describes itself as 'experienced entrepreneurs and technologists' with backgrounds in blockchain engineering, payment systems and digital marketing.
-Specific founder names are not published on the company About page as of May 2026, which is unusual for a US-headquartered fintech and is itself a yellow flag in vendor due diligence.
-The headquarters is listed at 2417 Scorpius Dr, Garland, TX 75044 — a residential-mixed Texas address rather than a fintech hub.
-The stated mission is to lower the barrier for businesses accepting digital assets, with explicit framing around the founders' own frustration with high-fee, custody-heavy crypto gateways (BitPay and Coinbase Commerce are the implicit targets).
+Specific founder names are not published on the company About page as of May 2026, which is unusual for a US-headquartered fintech and is a yellow flag in vendor due diligence.
+The headquarters is listed at 2417 Scorpius Dr, Garland, TX 75044, a residential-mixed Texas address rather than a fintech hub.
+The stated mission is to lower the barrier for businesses accepting digital assets, framed around the founders' own frustration with high-fee, custody-heavy crypto gateways, with BitPay and Coinbase Commerce as the implicit targets.

-Through 2024 the product layered in the five open-source plugins (WooCommerce, Magento 2, OpenCart, PrestaShop, Drupal), the hosted checkout, dynamic invoices and the payment-links surface.
-The Gas Station fee-subsidy feature appeared in the 2024-2025 product cycle.
-The marketing positioning consolidated around 'stablecoin-first', 'low-fee', 'no-KYC' and 'non-custodial' as the four headline claims, all of which differentiate from BitPay and Coinbase Commerce on the same axes simultaneously.
-The 0.2% flat headline rate was set early and has not moved.
-The free plan for the first 500 transactions per month became a permanent acquisition lever rather than a time-limited trial.
+Through 2024 the product layered in the five open-source plugins (WooCommerce, Magento 2, OpenCart, PrestaShop, Drupal), the hosted checkout, dynamic invoices and the payment-links surface, and the Gas Station fee-subsidy feature appeared in the 2024-2025 product cycle.
+The marketing consolidated around 'stablecoin-first', 'low-fee', 'no-KYC' and 'non-custodial' as the four headline claims, all of which differentiate from BitPay and Coinbase Commerce on the same axes at once.
+The 0.2% flat headline rate was set early and has not moved, and the free plan for the first 500 transactions a month became a permanent acquisition lever rather than a time-limited trial.

-2025-2026 brought the iGaming and high-risk vertical content push, the speculative XGATE token presale launch, and a wave of self-published comparison content positioning XAIGATE against NOWPayments, BitPay, Coinbase Commerce, PayRam and others (mostly favorably to XAIGATE).
-The first independent third-party comparison from PayRam in early 2026 was sharply critical, calling out XAIGATE's percentage-fee scaling and 'Managed Non-Custody or hybrid model' counterparty risk.
-The Trustpilot footprint remained at one review through May 2026.
-No funding announcements, no Crunchbase profile updates, no public Tracxn coverage and no LinkedIn headcount disclosure surfaced during the period — XAIGATE remains a small, privately-held early-stage operation with limited public transparency about its team or its operational scale.
+2025-2026 brought the iGaming and high-risk vertical content push, the closure of XAIGATE's WooCommerce plugin on the official WordPress plugin directory (WordPress.org listed it as closed on February 8, 2025 for 'Guideline Violation'), the speculative XGATE token presale launch, and a wave of self-published comparison content positioning XAIGATE against NOWPayments, BitPay, Coinbase Commerce, PayRam and others, mostly favorably to XAIGATE.
+The first independent third-party comparison, from PayRam in early 2026, was sharply critical, calling out XAIGATE's percentage-fee scaling and its 'Managed Non-Custody or hybrid model' counterparty risk.
+The Trustpilot footprint stayed at one review through May 2026, and no funding announcements, Crunchbase updates, Tracxn coverage or LinkedIn headcount disclosure surfaced during the period, so XAIGATE remains a small, privately-held early-stage operation with limited public transparency about its team or its operational scale.

 Our analysis of 1 reviews from Trustpilot and industry sources